moizsyed/build.wikimedia.org/IDEAS.markdown

 # Site outline

  - Homepage
- 	- Navigation: showcase, sandbox, documentation, data
+ 	- Navigation: showcase, sandbox, documentation, other data
  	- Selection of visually compelling featured projects (linking to full list of projects)
  	- Selection of featured data sources (linking to full list of documented data sources)